-You must be diagnosed by your provider, including a physical exam and outpatient diagnostic lab work, with one of the medical conditions listed here:
+You must be diagnosed with morbid obesity by your provider, including a physical exam and outpatient diagnostic lab work, and with one of the other medical conditions listed here:

 - Morbid obesity

 - Obesity with one or more of the following obesity-related risk factors:

-- o Coronary artery disease
+- Coronary artery disease

 - Dyslipidemia (LDL and HDL cholesterol, triglycerides)

 - Hypertension

 - Obstructive sleep apnea

 - Type 2 diabetes mellitus

 - Oral and injectable fertility drugs.

 - Over-the-counter diabetic supplies.